 As you look at the list under specific headings, those headings which include "history and criticism" talk about the genre itself.
 The headings which also include a country name are specifically talking about detective films in that country.

 Articles and other writings about movies can be found in many publications.
 Our collection does not include a journal or magazine which looks exclusively at detective films.
 Other film journals within our collection will cover this genre.
 You can use Film & Television Literature Index to find relevant articles.
-You can also use the SUMMON box below.

 Want an easy way to keep up with the journal literature for all facets of Film Studies?
 And you use a mobile device?
 You can install the BrowZine app and create a custom Bookshelf of your favorite journal titles.
 Then you will get the Table of Contents (ToCs) of your favorite journals automatically delivered to you when they become available.
 Once you have the ToC's, you can download and read the articles you want from the journals for which we have subscriptions.